-Various provisions of our lending agreements with Encina and Brightwood, in addition to our Certificate of Incorporation, Bylaws and other corporate documents, could delay or prevent a change of control.
+Various provisions of our lending agreements with Encina, in addition to our Certificate of Incorporation, Bylaws and other corporate documents, could delay or prevent a change of control.

-The Encina Credit Facility and the Term Loan Agreement each prohibit us from undergoing a change of control.
+The Encina Credit Facility prohibits us from undergoing a change of control.
 Any takeover attempt could be delayed, or prevented, if an amendment or waiver is not provided by the respective lenders.
-See "- Risks Relating to Our Indebtedness" and "Description of Our Indebtedness."
+See "-Risks Relating to Our Indebtedness" and "Description of Our Indebtedness."
 Moreover, certain provisions of our Certificate of Incorporation and Bylaws and provisions of Delaware General Corporation Law could delay or prevent a change of control or may impede the ability of the holders of our common stock to change our management.
 In particular, our Certificate of Incorporation and Bylaws, among other things will regulate how stockholders may present proposals or nominate directors for election at stockholders' meetings and authorize our board of directors to issue preferred stock in one or more series, without stockholder approval.
 See "Description of Capital Stock - Anti-Takeover Provisions."